spolivin/mini-rag/README.md

 The script below runs a Q&A pipeline going through the following stages:

 1. Retrieve the text from the source document, separating the pages into a list of *Langchain*'s `Document` objects.
 2. Use the resulting list of `Document`-s to separate them into *Regex*-preprocessed *chunks*.
 3. Generate embeddings for the created chunks and record document metadata and chunks in a local SQLite database.
 4. Build a FAISS index for the generated embeddings.
-5. Retrieve top-k chunk candidates for a given query.
+5. Retrieve a number of chunk candidates which are most similar for the given query.
-6. Re-rank chunk candidates obtained in the previous stage with cross-encoder.
+6. Re-rank and select top-k chunk candidates obtained in the previous stage with a cross-encoder to single out the most query-relevant chunks.
 7. Compose a prompt using the obtained context and generate an answer with LLM.

 ### Design details

 * Through trial and error, it has been observed that chunk order affects answer quality due to *recency bias*; therefore the most relevant chunks are injected closest to the query in the prompt.
-The script below additionally prints out the top-k retrieved chunks in order to get a sense of what kind of information is used during answer generation.

-* The most recent addition of the following project is the integration of FAISS index with SQLite database.
-More specifically, when running the pipeline, document/chunks metadata as well as the embeddings generated thereof are stored and tracked using local database and FAISS index.
+* The most useful and important addition to the following project is the integration of FAISS index with SQLite database.
+More specifically, when running the pipeline, document/chunks metadata as well as the embeddings generated thereof are stored and tracked using a local database and FAISS index.
 The following directory structure is created:

 ```
 mini-rag/